ufal/neuralmonkey/docs/source/tutorial.rst

   num_sessions=1

-8 - Main configuration section
+8 - Main Configuration Section
 ******************************

 Almost there!
 The last part of the configuration puts all the pieces